liquidinstruments/moku-examples/docs/api/reference/moku/reboot.md

 <headers/>

 This reboots, or power cycles, your Moku remotely.

 ::: tip INFO
-This function is implimented in Python only at the moment.
+This function is implemented in Python only at the moment.
 :::

 <parameters/>